 While some limited partnerships are issued as managed offerings through an underwriting syndicate, most limited partnerships are issued by the sponsor—a non-managed offering.
 The sponsor of the limited partnership is either the general partner or an affiliate of the general partner.
 In the non-managed offering, the sponsor uses wholesalers, who may be employees of the sponsor or nonaffiliated salespeople, or an independent firm.
 The wholesalers generally go to the different brokerages, touting the limited partnership, and why it should be offered to the broker's suitable clients.

-The National Association of Securities Dealers (NASD) has issued guidelines as to what is fair compensation for selling limited partnerships:
+The National Association of Securities Dealers (NASD is now the Financial Industry Regulatory Authority: FINRA) has issued guidelines as to what is fair compensation for selling limited partnerships:

-- and if a NASD member firm performs due diligence, then additional compensation for due diligence expenses should not exceed 0.5% of the proceeds.
+- if a FINRA member firm performs due diligence, then additional compensation for due diligence expenses should not exceed 0.5% of the proceeds

 There are both public and private offerings of limited partnerships.
 Public offerings must be registered with the SEC, and the limited partnership units can sell for as little as $2,500, but $5,000 is more common.
 Most limited partnerships, however, are placed privately for wealthy individuals.
 They are generally riskier than public offerings, are not SEC registered, and the limited partnership units usually cost at least $10,000, with many going for $20,000 or more.
 Since it benefits wealthy individuals more, privately placed limited partnerships usually offer more tax savings than public offerings.